The North Downs Way through woods with fine views - and within Zone 6 (some road noise). Long, with shorter options. Return by bus.

 Caterham to the NDW (3.4 km)

-- Turn left out of Caterham Station, and walk past shops (Waitrose, Morrisons etc.) for 50m
+- Turn left out of Caterham Station, and walk past some shops (Waitrose, Morrisons etc.) for 50m.

-- Turn right at the T-Junction, and then after 10m left in to Timber Hill Road
+- Turn right at the mini roundabout, and then after 10m, by Cafe Nero, turn left along Timber Hill Road.

 - At the end of the road, go straight on, along a footpath which climbs steeply.